2021 London mayoral election: Before the delay (2018–2020)

 Siobhan Benita was selected as the Liberal Democrat candidate in November 2018.
 Benita had run as an independent candidate in the 2012 London mayoral election.
 She had come in fifth with 3.8% of first preference votes, while the fourth-placed Liberal Democrat candidate Brian Paddick received 4.2%.
 Benita criticised Khan's action on knife crime in London.
 She formally launched her campaign for the London mayoral election on 13 February 2020.
 She said she wants to legalise cannabis in London.
 This would reduce levels of knife crime, she said, by removing power and money from gangs and freeing up police time.
 She also pledged to reduce violent crime in general and reopen closed police stations.
 On the environment, she said she would reduce air pollution and declared an aim to "reach zero-carbon" by 2030.

 The former UK Independence Party (UKIP) leader Nigel Farage said in August 2018 that he was considering running as the UKIP candidate.
 He said that he would be more successful than the Conservatives.
 He left UKIP in December 2018 and became the leader of the Brexit Party in March 2019.

 On 4 October 2019, Rory Stewart announced he was standing as an independent candidate for the London mayoralty.
 At the time he was sitting as an independent MP.
-He had been a Conservative MP and came fifth in the 2019 Conservative Party leadership election.
+He had been a Conservative MP and came fifth in the Conservative leadership election.
 He was then expelled from their Parliamentary group due to his opposition to a "no deal" Brexit.
 He left the House of Commons when he did not contest a seat in the December 2019 general election.
 In February, he asked for people to sign up for him to stay on their sofa for a night so that he could listen to their concerns.